mike10004/csgy6953-fp1/README.md

-# Exploring Transformers for Answering Crossword Clues.
+# Transformers for Answering Crossword Clues

-This is the codebase for my final project for CS-GY 6953 Deep Learning, Spring 2024 at NYU Tandon School of Engineering.
+This is the codebase for my final project for CS-GY 6953 Deep Learning (Spring 2024 at NYU Tandon School of Engineering).

 ## Introduction